stealth/opmsg/README2.md

 This document covers `opcoin`.
 For `opmux` please refer to the MUA chapter inside the main README.md.

+This is experimental stuff for experts.
+If you just want to send/receive encrypted messages, refer to the README. opcoins are not necessary to do that.

 opcoin
 ------

 __Note: Do not use BTC addresses where you hold a lot of unspent outputs.
-Rather just import private keys from your wallet with little amount of money on it, to reduce risk of compromise.
+Rather just import private keys from your wallet with little amount of money on it, to reduce damage after potential compromise.
 Your opmsg keys (and so your BTC imported opcoin keys) will be stored unencrypted on disk.
 I am assuming you are using FDE anyways, to protect your keystore.
 So again, do not use BTC addresses which own much money.
 After all, this is an experimentel feature, driving on the bitcoin network as a web-of-trust.
 At best,